 How It Works

-The mobile app requests a mobile authorization code from an authorization service and uses the returned authorization code to authorize Reader SDK.
+The mobile application requests a mobile authorization code from an authorization service and uses the returned code to authorize the Reader SDK.

-The mobile app initializes Reader SDK and starts the Square Reader Settings flow to connect a Square Reader.
+The mobile application initializes the Reader SDK and starts the Square Reader settings flow to connect a Square Reader.

-The mobile app constructs a checkout parameter object and uses Reader SDK to start the checkout flow.
+The mobile application constructs a checkout parameter object and uses the Reader SDK to start the checkout flow.

-At some future time, Reader SDK is deauthorized (e.g., when the user logs out of the application).
-To ensure no data is lost, Reader SDK cannot be deauthorized if there are pending transactions waiting to be synced.
+At some future time, the Reader SDK is deauthorized (such as when the user signs out of the application).
+To ensure that no data is lost, the Reader SDK cannot be deauthorized if there are pending transactions waiting to be synced.

-Reader SDK collects payment through the checkout workflow.
-The checkout workflow is a sequence of screens used to verify the tender amount, select and split tenders, collect tip, request signatures, and return change.
+The Reader SDK collects payments through the checkout workflow.
+The checkout workflow is a sequence of screens used to verify the tender amount, select and split tenders, collect tips, request signatures, and return change.
 Checkout parameters determine which screens comprise the checkout flow and which options are available in addition to setting the total payment amount.

 Checkout configuration options include:

-By default, Reader SDK accepts card tenders, does not accept split tenders, requires a signature, and disables tipping.
+By default, the Reader SDK accepts card tenders, doesn't accept split tenders, requires a signature, and disables tipping.

-In addition to the general transaction details (e.g., purchase totals, tender details), successful Reader SDK checkout responses may include up to 2 unique, Square-issued IDs:
+In addition to the general transaction details (such as purchase totals and tender details), the Reader SDK checkout responses can include up to two unique Square-issued IDs:

-Transaction ID — present only for successful transactions that include a card tender.
+- The transaction ID, which is present only for successful transactions that include a card tender.

-Transaction Client ID — present for all successful transactions.
+- The transaction client ID, which is present for all successful transactions.

-When the checkout flow fails (or is canceled), Reader SDK returns user displayable error details (error code and message) and debugging information (debug code and message) rather than a transaction summary.
+When the checkout flow fails (or is canceled), the Reader SDK returns user-displayable error details (an error code and message) and debugging information (a debug code and message) rather than a transaction summary.